 Looking for some more cruise packing ideas?
 Check out my other post on Not Your Average Cruise Packing List – this goes beyond your clothing and toiletries with some other must bring essentials!

-Stay tuned for more on my trip to Alaska, including – ship review, excursion tips, things to do on the ship with kids and some other inspirational recipes and DYI ideas that I brought home with me!!
+Stay tuned for more on my trip to Alaska, including – ship review, excursion tips, things to do on the ship with kids and some other inspirational recipes and DIY ideas that I brought home with me!!
 Click here to see all of my Alaska posts and here to check out my pictures from my trip on Instagram!

 Disclosure: This post is sponsored by Princess Cruise Line